strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Supplemental classes are inconsistent

-Some of the classes found in the Shadowdark official zines feel out of place, too strong, or too weird compared to the classic Fighter/Rogue/Wizard/Cleric classes described in the core rulebook.
+Some of the classes found in the Shadowdark official zines feel out of place, too strong, or too weird compared to the classic Fighter/Rogue/Wizard/Priest classes described in the core rulebook.

 Although it didn't cause any serious problems in our campaign, it was an interesting challenge balancing combat encounters involving Brod, the tanky dwarven Pit Fighter with 30 HP, and Blotbug, the squishy goblin Witch with 5 HP.

 I would suggest thinking carefully about allowing players to pick any of these extra classes in your campaign--especially for players new to roleplaying, who'd be better served by playing a more iconic and simpler class.

+For example, I regretted letting a player who'd never done any roleplaying before pick the Seer class.
+It's a cool class but there's already enough for a player to think about when roleplaying their first time and I'd rather they spend that energy on anything other than weird class mechanics, designed for players who already know how to roleplay.

 ### Darkness rules are hard to use